igemsoftware2021/codon-optimize/README.md

 A Github action to codon optimize sequences.

-codon-optimize is a Github Action that receives a path for a aminoacid fasta file (faa), a codon table with the absolute frequency of each triplet in a JSON format, and a path and name of output file that will be written.
-This action will use the codon table to codon optimize a given sequence.
+codon-optimize is a Github Action that receives a path for an amino acid fasta file (faa), a codon table with the absolute frequency of each triplet in JSON format, and a path and name of an output file that will be written.
+This action will use the provided codon table to codon optimize a given sequence.

-If you know some feature that you think will make this action better, please, feel encouraged to comment in the Issue section.
+If you have some feature that you think will make this action better, please feel free to create an issue.

 ## All options